purescript-halogen/purescript-halogen/docs/v2/2 - Defining a component.md

     [ HE.onClick (HE.input_ HandleMouseClick) ] -- handler syntax
     [ HH.text label ]

-{-
+{- Note: Ignore the 'm' type for now as it will be explained
-Note: Ignore the 'm' type for now.
-This will be explained later.
+     in a later page.

-eval :: forall m.
-Query a -> H.ComponentDSL State Query a m -}
+eval :: forall m a.
+Query a -> H.ComponentDSL State Query m a-}
 eval :: forall m.
 Query   ~> H.ComponentDSL State Query m eval HandleMouseClick next = do state <- H.get
    let newState = not state